The Co-operative Bank: Ethical policy

 A statue of co-operative pioneer Robert Owen stands in front of the bank's head office in Manchester.

-The Co-operative Bank operates an Ethical Policy and has an ethical code of conduct as part of its constitution.
+The Co-operative Bank publishes an Ethical Policy and has an ethical code of conduct as part of its constitution.
 The Ethical Policy is overseen by a values and ethics committee chaired by an independent director.
-The policy excludes the provision of any banking services to businesses that take part in certain business activities or sectors.
-These include a commitment not to finance "the manufacture or transfer of armaments to oppressive regimes" or "any business whose core activity contributes to global climate change, via the extraction or production of fossil fuels".
-The bank estimates that it has declined finance totalling in excess of £1bn since the policy was introduced in 1992.
+The policy prohibits the provision of any banking services to businesses or organisations that take part in certain business activities or sectors.
+This includes a commitment not to finance "the manufacture or transfer of armaments to oppressive regimes" or "any business whose core activity contributes to global climate change, via the extraction or production of fossil fuels".
+In 2013, the bank estimated that it had declined finance requests totalling in excess of £1bn since the policy was introduced in 1992.
 The policy is based on a regularly renewed customer mandate in the form of a survey.
 In the 2005/06 financial year, whilst making profits of £96.5 million, it turned away business of nearly £10 million.

-The Ethical Policy only applies to the balance sheet of the Co-operative Bank and never applied to other Co-operative Group businesses such as the Co-operative Asset Management, the group's asset management business.
+The Ethical Policy only applies to the activities of the Co-operative Bank and not to other Co-operative Group businesses such as Co-operative Asset Management, the group's asset management business.
 Nevertheless, this business received criticism in 2009 for not following the bank's Ethical Policy and in 2013 it was sold to the Royal London Group.

 In June 2005, the bank closed the account of Christian Voice, a Christian evangelical group, because of its standpoint on homosexuality, specifically the group's "discriminatory pronouncements on grounds of sexual orientation".
 They said the group was "incompatible with the position of the Co-operative Bank, which publicly supports diversity and dignity".
 Christian Voice said the bank was discriminating against it on religious grounds.
 Gay Times subsequently selected the Co-operative Bank for its Ethical Corporate Stance Award.

 In late 2014 the bank undertook an advertising campaign to promote its Ethical Policy.
 The Co-operative Bank brand subsequently came top in YouGov's survey of the most improved brands of 2015.

-The expanded Ethical Policy, updated in 2015, is built on five pillars: Banking, Workplace, Products and Services, Campaigning and Business.
-The most recent revision took place in June 2022, following customer polling in 2021.
+The most recent revision of the policy took place in June 2022, following customer polling in 2021.